Induced Hopf Galois Structures and their Local Hopf Galois Modules: Induced Hopf Galois structures

 \section{Induced Hopf Galois structures}

 Let $L/K$ be a finite Galois extension of fields with Galois group $G$.
-The Greither-Pareigis theorem applied to this situation gives that Hopf Galois structures of $L/K$ have Hopf algebra $H=L[N]^G,$ where $N$ is a regular subgroup of $\mathrm{Perm}(G)$ normalized by $\lambda(G)$.
-Here, $\lambda:G\to \Perm(G)$ is the left regular representation of $G$.
+The Greither-Pareigis theorem applied to this situation gives that Hopf Galois structures of $L/K$ have Hopf algebras of the form $H=L[N]^G,$ where $N$ runs through the regular subgroups of $\mathrm{Perm}(G)$ normalized by $\lambda(G)$.
+Here, $\lambda\colon G\to \Perm(G)$ is the left regular representation of $G$.